gmenegoz/pycraft/README.md

 ### Python
 Install Python 2.7: https://www.python.org/downloads/

-Install Flask library:
+Install Pycraft library:
-- pip install flask
+- pip install pycraft_minetest

 ### Java JDK
 You will also need to install the Java Runtime Environment, to be able to launch the Spigot server.
 Download the appropriate installer for your operating system: https://java.com/it/download/manual.jsp